SQL IP Address Functions

 IPV4_MATCH(address, subnet)

-If address belongs to subnet, true is returned.
+If address belongs to subnet, IPV4_MATCH returns true.
 Otherwise, false is returned.
 If address is not a valid IPv4 address, false is returned.
 This function is more efficient if address is an integer rather than a string.

 - Example field